joshuagryphon/plastid/docs/source/contributing.rst

 Create a fork
 .............
 Rather than push changes to our main repository, create a fork, and, if appropriate, a topic branch.
-Build & test your changes there, merge into the master branch of your fork, then submit a pull request.
+Build & test your changes there, merge into the ``develop`` branch of your fork, then submit a pull request.